 To get the best lift estimate when using the tack assist feature, you can try these tips.
-See Entering a True Wind Direction, page 16 and Calibrating the Tack Assist, page 16 for more information.
+See and for more information.

-- Enter a fixed tack angle, and calibrate the port side. - Enter a fixed tack angle, and calibrate the starboard side. - Reset the tack angle, and calibrate both the port and starboard side.
+- Enter a fixed tack angle, and calibrate the port side. - Enter a fixed tack angle, and calibrate the starboard side. - Use the Auto tack angle setting, and calibrate both the port and starboard side.